• Skip to primary navigation

 Stepping out of the taxi we had taken from our beachfront hotel just north of Miami Beach in Surfside, I was immediately awed to find this white Mediterranean villa protected by a black iron gate and vibrantly green hedges.

 Walking into the restaurant’s lush garden, my family was led to a white-cloth-covered table under a tree with lanterns hanging from its branches.
+We settled in for a delicious and filling three-course meal in this charming al fresco setting to celebrate my 29th birthday.

 Casa Tua Restaurant: The Italian Wine

 Our server recommended the 2010 Tenuta di Trinoro Le Cupole, a Bordeaux-style blend from the Toscana IGT region.
-This Tuscan red was a big hit with my sister and dad, who tracked down a bottle on his visit to Italy that summer.
-I found the medium-bodied Le Cupole to be a bit acidic for my taste, but I still enjoyed its unique flavor, which didn’t overpower my seafood-centric meal.
+This Tuscan red won over my sister and dad, who tracked down another bottle on his visit to Italy the following summer.
+I found the medium-bodied Le Cupole to be a bit acidic for my taste that evening, but I still enjoyed its unique flavor, which didn’t overpower my seafood-centric meal.
+After researching this wine, I found wine critics scored this blend from an eccentric winemaker an average of 90/100 points.

 A fine selection of Italian wine at Casa Tua Restauant in Miami Beach, Florida | EpicureanTravelerBlog.com